ydb-platform/nbs/doc/blockstore/storage/dynamic_io_mirroring_proposal.md

 ## Detailed Design

-There wiil be 3 new entities:
+There will be 3 new entities:
 1) `IncompleteMirrorRWModeController`
 2) `AgentAvailabilityMonitor`
 3) `SmartMigrationActor`